Five reasons why college is so expensive.

-Perhaps no staff is more expensive, however, than coaches, especially at schools with prominent football and basketball teams.
+Perhaps no staff is more expensive, however, than coaches.
+This is especially true at schools with prominent football and basketball teams.
 According to ESPN, the highest-paid public employees in 39 states were either university football or basketball coaches (and of the remaining states, seven of the highest-paid public employees worked in other types of higher education roles).
-It’s not just head coaches, either--high-paid public university assistant coaches often earned more than $500,000 in 2016.
+It’s not just head coaches either — high-paid public university assistant coaches often earned more than $500,000 in 2016.
 While taxpayers foot some of the bill for public universities, of course, these inflated salaries certainly add to the increasing costs of college.
 And speaking of taxpayers…

-After the Great Recession of 2008, many states revisited their higher education funding allocations and cut investments accordingly, putting more of a burden on individual schools to cover their operating expenses, financial aid, and similar expenditures.
+After the Great Recession of 2008, many states revisited their higher education funding allocations and cut investments accordingly.
+This put more of a burden on individual schools to cover their operating expenses, financial aid, and similar expenditures.
 The result?
 Tuition increases and spending cuts at schools around the country.

-When colleges become less affordable, their student body inevitably shrinks--at exactly the time when tuition is needed most to keep a school afloat.
-So students who are able to pay (or are willing to take out more student loans to get their degree) will be accountable to make up the difference, via the cost of tuition and fees, for both the reduced subsidies and fewer people paying tuition.
+When colleges become less affordable, their student bodies inevitably shrinks — at exactly the time when tuition is needed most to keep a school afloat.
+So students who are able to pay (or are willing to take out more student loans to get their degree) will be accountable for making up the difference, via the cost of tuition and fees, for both the reduced subsidies and fewer people paying tuition.

 As income inequality grows nationwide, the same economic factors play out at U.S. private colleges.
 Colleges with modest endowments may become more tuition dependent, while schools with healthy endowments and generous alumni donors will thrive.
 (Note that the new tax law may penalize some of the highest-endowed schools.)
-However, Moody’s reports that wealthy private colleges will continue to pull ahead of those schools that don’t have a wide pool of resources to draw from--and that, similar to public schools, those private colleges with limited endowments will become more expensive in order to make up the difference.
+However, Moody’s reports that wealthy private colleges will continue to pull ahead of those schools that don’t have a wide pool of resources from which to draw.
+Similar to public schools, those private colleges with limited endowments will become more expensive in order to make up the difference.